The 1980s

 Sadly I must admit to having owned a Panasonic AG-HVX200, these camcorders are a designers joke.
 It’s like holding a Nori brick, (Nori bricks were made in Accrington and weigh a ton).

-There was nothing aesthetically pleasing about this camcorder and it was defiantly not made to sit in your hand unless your name happened to be Popeye.
+There was nothing aesthetically pleasing about this camcorder and it was definitely not made to sit in your hand unless your name happened to be Popeye.
 So why did I own a camcorder I despised, same old story, budget, I needed a camcorder that would give me 4:2:2 for green screen work and this was the only camera that fitted the bill and my pocket.
 I never understand how some camera manufacturers get it right and others insist on making clones of one bad looking camera after another.
 This camera in my opinion was made like this because Panasonic can’t afford to compromise their top end P2 camcorders.
 Don’t get me wrong this camcorder actually produced very good pictures but I am still of the opinion that a camera must look and feel right and the HVX200 did not do it for me.
 Fortunately I still had the JVC HD100.

-2008 the Dawn of Pro Solid State
+2008 the Dawn of Pro Solid State Camcorders

 The PMW-EX3 is equipped with a newly developed, large, easy-to-view, colour LCD screen with a high resolution of 1920 x 480 pixels.
 The LCD screen is located in an easy viewing position on top of the camera and can also be utilised as a high-definition viewfinder with the easily attached monocular viewfinder assembly.